Visyond/website-hugo/site/content/solutions/risk-management-software-for-banks.md

 title: Risk Management Software for Banks
 ThisSolutionIsFor: Banking
 topTitle: Make Better Lending Decisions<br> and Improve Portfolio Profitability
-WhyVisyondText: >-
-  Visyond’s Financial Modeling Software combines the best of both worlds: the flexibility and the look-and-feel of Excel and the structured approach to managing data characteristic of ERP systems.<br><br>With Visyond, you will be able to understand and visualize the structure of your financial models, save countless hours by automating routine analytical tasks, and present the results of your work in an impactful and interactive way, **helping decision makers make better decisions, faster.**
-WhyVisyondImage: /img/2020-02-24 new homepage infographic What Is Visyond.png
 StepsHeader: >-
       Get Results in 3 Simple Steps
 StepsBlock: